Aider-AI/aider/examples/pong.md

 # Build pong with aider, gpt-4 and pygame.

-In this chat transcript, the user asks aider to make a pong game using pygame.
+In this chat transcript, the user asks to make a pong game using pygame.
 After setting up a basic game, the user asks for some customization of the colors and game mechanics.

 ## Chat transcript

-> pong$ aider
+> $ aider

 #### >  can you make a simple game of pong with pygame?